- Increase our understanding of and reduce barriers to engaging in health from a poverty perspective.

 Interactive film project

-Working with William Howard School, and local film makers Trylife, we’re creating an interactive film for young people focusing on issues around teenage pregnancy and mental health.
-The film involves local young people and explores a range of issues - view the trailer.
+Working with William Howard School, and local film makers Trylife, we’ve created an interactive film for young people focusing on issues around teenage pregnancy and mental health.
+The film involves local young people and explores a range of issues.
+You can view Jessica's story here.

 The network was also successful in a Applied Research Collaborative Bid led by Sunderland University which will look closely at the potential behavioural impact on this work.